RomanOrlovskiy/lambda-sam-app-helloworld/README.md

+# Description
+This is a copy of AWS SAM example application from this guide https://docs.aws.amazon.com/en_us/serverless-application-model/latest/developerguide/serverless-quick-start.html

+Use sam-deploy.sh to automate deployment of Lambda functions locally.
+Change s3_bucket variable in the script before that.
+Usage: sam-deploy.sh {directory_name}.

+Examples:

+sam-deploy.sh .
+sam-deploy.sh sam-app

+Below is the default documentation from the test app.

 # sam-app

 This is a sample template for sam-app - Below is a brief explanation of what we have generated for you: